[Infocus M430] Infocus Bingo 21 review

 Camera:

-Though outside, the camera performs better in proper light and shows good colours.
-We were also expecting Full HD recording but were disappointed.
+Though outside, the camera performs better in the proper light and shows good colors.
+We were also expecting a Full HD recording but were disappointed.
 Even the devices with Android One that cost less have the feature.

 Battery:

 Bingo 21 comes with a 2300 mAh removable battery.
 The device lasts for about 8-10 hours with normal to heavy usage which is not good.
-There is a power saver mode which can help people with restoring battery when required.
+There is a power saver mode that can help people with restoring the battery when required.

 Verdict: